You’ve pre-qualified for a loan, found your dream house, and now you’re ready to make an offer.

 By the time you’re ready to make an offer, you should have already completed a few important steps in the homebuying process.
-These steps include meeting with a mortgage lender to get pre-approved for a mortgage and confirming how much house you can afford.
+These steps include meeting with a mortgage lender to get pre-approved for a mortgage, getting an interest rate quote and confirming how much house you can afford.
 Many people work with a real estate agent, who can also help you through the offer process.

 Once all this is in place, here are the steps to make an offer:

 1. Craft the Offer

 A solid offer depends on a number of factors, including asking price, comparable recent sales in your area, and current market conditions.
 You and your agent can use these factors, as well as your individual financial situation, to craft an offer that you can afford at a fair market selling price.

 Crafting a successful offer “has a lot to do with price, but also non-price factors that can make your offer more appealing to a seller,” says Tiffanie Mai-Ganske, an Idaho Realtor and regional vice president of the National Association of Realtors.

 These factors include the terms of the offer, or details like the down payment, any seller concessions to cover closing costs, whether you’ll waive an appraisal or home inspection, and the timeline for moving into the house.

 The terms also often include an earnest money deposit.
 This works like a good-faith deposit you put down upfront to show you’re serious about the offer.
 It usually ranges from $1,000 to 1% of the purchase price of the house.